rrTong/testRepos/something.md

 files match. <br />
 ## Difficulties
 Running our fs_read(), initially we started reading from elsewhere instead of the data block.
-We thought block_read wasn't returning the right information. < br />
+We thought block_read wasn't returning the right information.
 We used the first data block index of a file as read from the root directory, and called block_read with this index, which returned with `????`.
 This was misleading because we didn't understand what was wrong with block_read(),